Assistive Technology Workstation

 Large Key Keyboard + shield + cover

-For persons with tremor, heaviness or unsteady hands.
-Also suitable for persons with visual problems
+For people suffering from tremors, partial paralysis or unsteady hands.
+Also suitable for people with visual impairments.

 Large trackball, easy maneuverability, with good separation between buttons.
 Requires less fine motor control than standard mouse.